thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 10:30AM on 19 December 2025 or as the situation changes.

 - Flood alert: River Thames and tributaries from Buscot Wick down to Kings Lock
-- Rising river levels may lead to flooding.
+- Rising river levels this evening may lead to flooding.

 Flooding of low lying land and roads is expected today, 18 December 2025, particularly along the River Thames between Lechlade and Shifford.
-Heavy rain is forecast today, 18 December 2025, with a chance of further heavy showers tomorrow and through the weekend.
 River levels are rising slowly in response to recent rainfall along much of the Upper Thames.
-It is expected that river levels will rise further in response to forecasted rainfall over the coming days.
+Further light rainfall is forecast overnight.
+It is expected that river levels will rise further in response to forecast rainfall over the coming days.

 We are monitoring rainfall and river levels.
 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 07:00PM on 18 December 2025 or as the situation changes.
+This message will be updated by 10:00am on 19 December 2025 or as the situation changes.

 - Flood alert: River Wye in Herefordshire
 - High river levels today may lead to flooding.